QuantConnect/quantconnect-cli/README.md

 ## `qcli backtests:list`

-list all backtest for a project
+list all backtests for a project

 ```
 USAGE